Water supply and sanitation in India: Efficiency of utilities

 There are only limited data on the operating efficiency of utilities in India, and even fewer data on the efficiency of investments.
 Two indicators of operating efficiency are non-revenue water and labour productivity.

 Non-revenue water.
-According to the results of a Service Level Benchmarking (SLB) Program carried out by the Ministry of Urban Development (MoUD) in 2006 in 28 cities, the average level of non-revenue water (NRW) was 44 percent.
+According to the results of a service level benchmarking (SLB) programme carried out by the Ministry of Urban Development (MoUD) in 2006 in 28 cities, the average level of non-revenue water (NRW) was 44 per cent.
 Another study of 20 cities by the Jawaharlal Nehru National Urban Renewal Mission with the support of the Asian Development Bank showed an average level of non-revenue water (NRW) of 32%.
 However, 5 out of the 20 cities did not provide any data.
 For those that provided data there probably is a large margin of error, since only 25% of connections are metered, which makes it very difficult to estimate non-revenue water.
 Also, three utilities in the sample show NRW levels of less than 20%, two of which have practically no metering, which indicates that the numbers are not reliable and actual values are likely to be higher.
 In Delhi, which was not included in the ADB study, non-revenue water stood at 53% and there were about 20 employees per 1000 connections.
 Furthermore, only 70% of revenue billed was actually collected.

 Labour productivity.
 Concerning labour productivity, the 20 utilities in the sample had on average 7.4 employees per 1,000 connections, which is much higher than the estimated level for an efficient utility.
 A survey of a larger sample of Indian utilities showed an average ratio of 10.9 employees per 1,000 connections.